 Tuesday, May 30 – We arrange for a personal care giver to come and be with mother while we go to her new apartment to see what needs to be done to get ready to receive the movers who are arriving at 10 AM.
 We check out the place, the services, the resources and check in with several administrators about needs, expectations and schedules.
 Mover arrives and begins unloading and bringing furniture and many boxes of packed belongings including paintings, books, clothes, etc. We work with the mover to put things together including the bed and arrange other pieces of furniture knowing we’ll get to the rest tomorrow.
 We bring mother to see her new digs, she seems pleased to see everything and decides she will just stay on there instead of returning to the hotel for one more night.
 We go back and have dinner at the hotel and notice my wife’s wallet is missing.
 We report same to hotel staff and nothing has been turned in to lost and found.

 Wednesday, May 31 – We continue unpacking and have a personal care giver on board so we can concentrate on unpacking and putting things away.
-Several people including grandchildren stop by.
+Several people including grandchildren and some great grandchildren stop by.

 I go back to the hotel and look everywhere for the wallet and do not find any traces.
 My wife checks with credit card postings and nothing untoward appears but she thinks it may be best to cancel the credit cards and will then have to replace other cards, driver’s license, etc. We need to move mother’s car from the hotel about a block to the new facility and my wife drives it around from the back to the front of the hotel to pick me up.
 I get into the driver’s seat and say, “Look at your wallet!”
 “What do you mean,” she says, and I repeat it, “Look at your wallet.”
 There on the outside of the car leaning against the windshield was her bright green wallet.
 It had been there all night and half of this day.
 My wife had forgotten she had gone out to the car to retrieve something and put the wallet down there to open the door.
 Angels must be watching.
 At 1 PM we meet with a trust officer to sort out some financial issues and make plans for what lies ahead.
 We take a son and granddaughter out to dinner and then collapse into bed.